 The examinations (oral or written) will be held in English: answers can be given in Norwegian, Swedish, Danish or English.

-Digital examination are graded pass/fail (bestått/ikke bestått).
+The digital examination is graded pass/fail (bestått/ikke bestått).

 If required by their home university, exchange students are offered a grade on the A-F-scale.

-OSCE are graded pass/fail (bestått/ikke bestått).
+The OSCE is graded pass/fail (bestått/ikke bestått).